N013M/N013M.github.io/_posts/2013-01-10-markup-image-alignment.md

 ![image-right]({{ '/images/image-alignment-300x200.jpg' | absolute_url }}){: .align-right}

 And now we're going to shift things to the **right** with the `.align-right` class.
-Again, there should be plenty of room above, below, and to the left of the image.
+Again, there should be plenty of room above, below, and to the right of the image.
 Just look at him there --- Hey guy!
 Way to rock that right side.
-I don't care what the left aligned image says, you look great.
+I don't care what the right aligned image says, you look great.
 Don't let anyone else tell you differently.

 In just a bit here, you should see the text start to wrap below the right aligned image and settle in nicely.
 There should still be plenty of room and everything should be sitting pretty.
 Yeah --- Just like that.
 It never felt so good to be right.